 This 10-day Philippines travelogue is finally coming to an end.
 Today, we would be bidding farewell to Boracay.
 Join me in this return journey where I’ll share some minor mishaps (sob!) as we made our way from Boracay to Cebu.
-It would be for a short stay near Ayala mall before catching a next-day flight home.
+There, we would have a short stay near Ayala mall before catching a next-day flight home.

 Journey from Boracay to Cebu